Thank you for subscribing

 Can my number plates be stolen online?

 Number plate theft is not limited to physical removal.
-Number plates can also be virtually stolen, or cloned, by thieves who grab your number plate when they see it listed online for sale, such as from car marketplace websites.
+Number plates can also be virtually stolen by thieves copying your registration details from an online photo.
+You may have posted the photo to a car sales website or social media.
 Thieves then print it on special laminated paper to attach over their own number plates on a similar car.

 man taking photo of red car

-How can I protect my car from number plate theft?
+How can I help protect my car from number plate theft?

 If you take the time to secure your number plates, thieves are likely to pass over your car for an easier target.